Jackie DeYoung, April 5th, 2016

 BB: As I’ve done this project I have not heard of that.
 That’s amazing.
 Kudos to your father (laughing).
 So leading up to the summer of 1967, obviously there’s reports of more civil unrest.
 How did you perceive that summer and then how did you learn about the event of the blind pig?

 JD: Well, I got a call on Sunday night.
-Must have be what, July 23rd, from my office, saying there’s been some disturbances.
+Must have be what, July 23, from my office, saying there’s been some disturbances.
 They weren’t sure whether they wanted me to come into work on Monday or not, but they would send a car because I took the bus to work.
-Usually a Hamilton bus or there was an Imperial Express that ran down James Couzens, what is now the extension of the lodge freeway.
-That wasn’t built yet.
+Usually a Hamilton bus or there was an Imperial Express that ran down James Couzens, what is now the extension of the Lodge Freeway; that wasn’t built yet.
 So I just waited to hear from them and they said come on in.
 I went in.
 The men in my office, the sworn officers, it was a combination.
 The only other woman was our secretary.
 They did not have her come in for a few days.
 But the sworn officers were detailed to the roof of police headquarters with rifles.

 BB: Oh wow.
 What happened?